Skip to Content

 Indian corn door swag

-No round up of Indian Corn Decoration ideas would be complete without a project for a door swag.
-The shape of the ears is perfect for them!
+No round-up of Indian corn decor ideas would be complete without a door swag project.
+The shape of the ears is perfect!

 Just grab three long ears of Indian corn with stalks attached.
 Wrap a piece of raffia around the center of the stalks to secure them.

 Add several sprigs of faux fall leaves and attach to the area of the stalks.
-Hang on a door hanger on your front door.
-Presto!
-A door decoration made in just minutes that looks fabulous.
+Hang on your front door and presto!
+You have a door decoration made in just minutes that looks fabulous.

-The vibrant red color of this door is a perfect back drop for this Indian corn door decoration that pairs well with the colors in the leaves and ears of corn.&
+The vibrant red color of this door is a perfect backdrop for this Indian corn door decoration.
+It pairs well with the colors in the leaves and ears of corn.

 Indian corn on door meaning